vfarcic/cncf-demo/manuscript/db/README.md

-# Setup PostgreSQL DB In The Dev Environment
+# Set Up PostgreSQL DB in the Dev Environment

 TODO: Intro